 For obvious reasons, social distancing measures are still in place and there are much stricter restrictions on the number of people who can visit at any one time.

 But what this reopening offers is a much-needed glimmer of hope.
-The world may be largely closed for now, but it will start to return to normal again, as China is slowly starting to do.
+The world may be largely closed for now, but it will slowly start to return to normal.

 Thank goodness for modern technology!